hxiris/formalizing_skull/README.md

    - `run Game for 40` — any valid game.
    - `run FifteenStateSolutionsExist for 15` — the minimal 15-state trace.
    - `check NoSolutionsLessThanFifteenStates for 15` — no game finishes in fewer than 15 states.
+   - `check LosingSkullMeansNoWin for 40` — Alloy finds a counterexample here (see Trace 2 above): a player can lose their Skull and still win, refuting the assertion at this scope.
-   - `check LosingSkullMeansNoWin for 40` / `check LosingSkullMeansNoWinMinimal for 15` — losing your `Skull` doesn't guarantee a loss (checked at two scopes).
+   - `check LosingSkullMeansNoWinMinimal for 15` — no counterexample at this smaller scope.
+Minimal-length traces never involve losing a card at all, so the assertion only holds vacuously here.

 ## Analysis highlights